rydmike/flex_color_scheme/README.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeSwitchCustomize.png?raw=true" alt="theme mode customize"/>

 The `FlexThemeModeOptionButton` is typically used by the `FlexThemeModeSwitch`, but it can also be used as a part of other theme related indicator widgets.
-Like for example the scrolling horizontal list used in the Flexfold demo app.
-Where it is used as a theme indicator in a list, as a way to show all available themes and select the active theme, just as an alternative to the rather plain popup menu.
+Like for example the scrolling horizontal list used in the Flexfold demo app, where it is used as a theme indicator in a list.
+This is used as a way to show all available themes and select the active theme, it is as an alternative to the rather plain popup menu.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/ThemeIndicatorList.png?raw=true" alt="theme indicator list"/>